 Structural Engineering Expert Witnesses

 Structural engineering expert witness candidates are typically professional engineers with extensive experience in construction management, mechanical engineering, civil engineering, geotechnical engineering, building codes, forensic engineering, and/or structural design.
-In a high-profile case, or litigation involving a significant financial stake, the lead attorney may request a structural engineer or construction expert with prior expert witness testimony experience.
 The chosen expert witness may be a member of an industry organization such as the American Society of Civil Engineers (ASCE), National Council of Structural Engineers Associations (NCSEA), and/or the International Structural Engineering and Construction Society (ISEC).

 - roofing inspections,